4.19 Visitation Agreement

 4. Documents each visit in the service recording, including observations of parent-child interactions before, during, and after the visit, when it is supervised;

-5. Documents the child’s behavior prior to and after visits, as well as, the caregiver’s observations;
+5. Documents the child’s behavior before and after visits, as well as the caregiver’s observations;

-6. Documents a visit that is not kept, cancelled, or rescheduled;
+6. Documents a visit that is not kept, canceled, or rescheduled;

 7. Notes the change on the visitation agreement and sends the revised agreement to all parties when a visit is rescheduled (this is the duty of the SSW).